jamesocoder/myProjects/spotifyApi/typescript/README.md

 # Current Commit Explanation

-Here, I have an example of a function declaration and its use.
+Here, I have an example of a rest parameter.

 # How To Run